Junctionless nanowire transistor

-Junction-Less nanowire transistor (JLNT) is a type of Field-effect transistor (FET) which channel is one or multiple nanowires and does not present any junction.
+Junction-Less nanowire transistor (JLNT) is a type of Field-effect transistor (FET) in which the channel consists of one or more nanowires and does not contain a junction.

 Existing devices

 Multiple JLNT devices were manufactured in various labs:

 Tyndall National Institute in Ireland

 JLT is a nanowire-based transistor that has no gate junction.
 (Even MOSFET has a gate junction, although its gate is electrically insulated from the controlled region.)
 Junctions are difficult to fabricate, and, because they are a significant source of current leakage, they waste significant power and heat.
 Eliminating them held the promise of cheaper and denser microchips.
 The JNT uses a simple nanowire of silicon surrounded by an electrically isolated "wedding ring" that acts to gate the flow of electrons through the wire.
 This method has been described as akin to squeezing a garden hose to gate the flow of water through the hose.
 The nanowire is heavily n-doped, making it an excellent conductor.
 Crucially the gate, comprising silicon, is heavily p-doped; and its presence depletes the underlying silicon nanowire thereby preventing carrier flow past the gate.